JensForstmann/BlueprintSignals/README.md

 ## Credits
   - deniwiaid (author of BlueprintExtensions)
     I ripped a lot of the code for this mod from bpex and learned from the rest.
-  - thanks to smartguy1196 for fixing a crash when creating a new blueprint book n empty book.
+  - thanks to smartguy1196 for fixing a crash when creating a new blueprint book.